Famlam/mailto-chromeextension/AddCustomUrl.md

 Basically, all you need to know is the URL that is used by the email server to compose a new email _from so called query parameters_.
 Sounds easy, but it often requires some searching, and not all email providers do support this.

 ## What is the syntax ##
-The syntax is very easy.
-You just write down the URL described above, and put the correct parameters in the URL.
+The syntax is not very difficult.
+Once you know the URL described above, you need to tell the extension in which parts of that URL certain information (such as the `to` and `subject` lines) should be put.
 These are the parameters that you may use and what they are replaced with:

  * **`{url}`** inserts the full mailto: URL that you clicked at that position of the URL
  * **`{to}`** inserts the address(es) that will be in the _to_ field of the newly composed email